davew-msft/datasciencehack/Challenge02.md

 Explore the notes and code in the **02-Image Classification (*framework*).ipynb** notebook in the **/notebooks** folder to see an example of building and using a CNN.

+#### Hints

+* When you generate the `shapes` you can view them quickly right in jupyterhub by navigating to `notebooks/shapes` then clicking through a few
+* You may see some errors when installing libraries.
+Simply rerun the cell and see if that solves the issue.
+These packages are constantly changing and I've done my best to ensure they are totally rerunnable, but they aren't.

 ### 2. Create and train a convolutional neural network (CNN) model

 In a a new notebook, create a CNN that predicts the class of an image based on the resized *gear* images you created in the previous challenge.